AldaronLau/zoitei/src/consonants.md

 # Consonants

-Since there are not 24 ASCII consonants to choose from, the letter 'h' is used as a letter modifier rather than extra letter; 'sh' would be considered a single letter.
+Since there are not 24 ASCII consonants to choose from, the letter 'h' can be used as a consonant modifier where 'sh' would be considered a single letter.

 The consonants are arranged visually, organized by loud / quiet and big / small: